homan-uppu/writing/2-Essays/Fear equality.md

 Chess has a greater range of values than Tic Tac Toe, and Go has an even greater range due to its higher complexity.

-The greater asymmetry in outcomes follows from the greater asymmetry of moves.
+The greater asymmetry in outcomes is a consequence of the greater asymmetry of moves.
 The difference between the best player and the second best player grows as the complexity of the game increases.

 We can study this by analyzing the ELO ratings of professional players.
 ELO is a way to calculate relative skills of players: